Nelson, Wellington and Churchill

 Winston Churchill (1874-1965)

 ‘Operation Hope Not’ was the code name given to the state funeral of Winston Churchill.
 As the Prime Minister of the United Kingdom during the Second World War, he led the country through incredibly challenging times, fending off the threat of invasion and enabling a fight back against the Nazi occupation of Europe, in alliance with America and the Soviet Union.
-He is also a figure of controversy, as he was an unashamed imperialist and white supremacist – views which were challenged even in his own lifetime.
+He is also a figure of controversy, especially when viewed from a modern perspective.

 His body was left to lie in state in Westminster, after which an extraordinary procession carried him to St Paul’s.
 After the ceremony, his procession continued – via the river Thames by boat, where there were gun salutes, construction cranes lining the route, and a military fly-past, to Waterloo, where his body was carried by train to its burial place at Bladon, Oxfordshire.